The Rehabilitation of Offenders Act and Convicted Drivers

 People with unspent convictions can approach brokers, who specialise in assisting people with unspent convictions.
 These brokers connect such people with insurers.
-Make sure that when getting a new insurance policy, you get in writing that the insurer does not want you to disclose certain convictions or does want you to disclose convictions.
+Make sure that when getting a new insurance policy, you get in writing that the insurer does, or does not, not want you to disclose certain convictions.
 This will help in the future, in case the insurer refuses to settle claims.

 Convictions and Insurance

 The law in the UK is very clear when it comes to declaring and disclosing convictions for taking out insurance policies.
 Only unspent criminal convictions have to be disclosed and declared.
 If a conviction is spent, it should not be used by the insurance provider against you.
 Things like cautions, final warnings and even reprimands are spent at once and not considered criminal convictions and, hence, they do not have to be disclosed.

 The Association of British Insurers and the National Association of Reformed Offenders have put out a new set of guidelines in early 2011 to help convicted offenders looking for different types of insurance policy.
 According to these guidelines, insurers have to deal with convicted offenders in a special manner.

 - Insurers should clearly state and inform customers how they use criminal convictions to decide prices of policies